 Types of Criminal Record Checks

 There are three levels of Criminal Record Checks available in the UK – a Basic Disclosure, a Standard Disclosure and an Enhanced Disclosure.

 This level of criminal record check searches the Police National Computer for convictions which are not spent under the terms of the ROA.
 It discloses all such convictions, or states that there are none.

-As it discloses only unspent convictions, a Basic Disclosure is available to any individual applying for, or already employed in, any position.
+A basic check will contain details of convictions (and conditional cautions for England & Wales) that are considered to be unspent under the terms of the Rehabilitation of Offenders Act (ROA) 1974.
+It is therefore available to any individual applying for, or already employed in, any position.
 For this reason, it is the most commonly ordered disclosure and is suitable for all industries and levels of candidates.

 The typical turnaround time for a Basic Disclosure is 5-10 business days, although this can vary depending on the provider’s service levels.

 2. Standard Disclosure: